About our Safe Home Program

 “We immediately knew our answer had to be yes,” said Haag.
 “We want to use our expertise in helping children to make a real, tangible and immediate difference in the lives of innocent girls who have been victimized in this way.”

 FBCH’s safe home program is anticipated to be 9-12 months for each child, depending on her individual and specific needs.
 The first phase of the program will include one house on 10-15 acres of land and will be staffed by a director, licensed mental health counselor and female caregivers.
 Once the home is operational in 2014, the location will remain undisclosed for the protection and security of the victims.
-The home will include residential suites to comfortably house up to five girls at one time (each will have her own bedroom and bathroom).
+The home will include residential suites where each girl will have her own bedroom and bathroom.
 Also during the first phase, sex trafficking prevention and advocacy efforts will begin throughout the state.
 FBCH representatives will partner with law enforcement to enter schools, churches and community groups throughout Florida to prevent more girls from becoming victims of the growing sex trade.